slow cooker black-eyed pea and cabbage soup

 5

-Remove ham bone and bay leaves from Crock Pot.
-Scrape off meat and marrow and stir both into the soup.
-Discard hambone.
-Add salt, pepper and a few dashes of Louisiana Hot Sauce to taste.
+Remove the hambone and bay leaves from the slow cooker.
+Scrape off any meat and marrow from the bone and stir both into the soup.
+Discard the hambone.
+Add salt, pepper, and a few dashes of Louisiana hot sauce to taste.

 • A bowl of Slow Cooker Black-Eyed Pea and Cabbage Soup with a spoon.